 ESSENTIALS FOR LEARNING (E4L)

 The knowledge, skills and attitudes that pupils need in the twenty-first century are not the same as they were in the past and so school learning experiences need to reflect this.
 Andreas school follows The Department of Education, Sport and Culture’s Essentials for Learning (E4L) curriculum which aims to develop these personal skills alongside traditional academic skills.
 The E4L curriculum states that learning must be challenging and engaging, personalised, meaningful, connected, inclusive, active, enquiry based and take into account pupil voice.
 This freedom in approach allows us to cater for our children as individuals and to take into account their unique community, history and heritage.
-It ensures academic success alongside the development of personal, lifelong skills.
+It ensures academic success alongside the development of personal, lifelong skills and attitudes.

 PHILOSOPHY FOR CHILDREN (P4C) AND THINKING MOVES A-Z

 P4C is a way of developing children’s thinking skills.
 It also has a profound ability to make children more co-operative, creative, accepting and respectful of differing viewpoints.
 It helps children learn to challenge, question and alter their opinions and ideas as a result of clear and evidential thinking.
 In essence, P4C involves a teacher providing a stimulus, such as a book, poem, picture, artefact, piece of music etc, which is used to generate some questions and discussion.
 We have received the SAPARE Silver Award for our work in this area which is unique to the Island.
 Thinking skills are also taught systematically through the Thinking Moves A-Z. These actively teach children how to access and use high order thinking skills in order to support and extend their learning.

 FOREST SCHOOL AND LOOSE PARTS PLAY